 Started with listing possible options for documentation/guidance on systems/processes, as wanted to be as comprehensive as possible.
 Need to get basic info on spreadsheet that coordinates closely with the Data Flow diagram: so we can track ELR comes through where and goes to what, but NHSN uses CDA and comes from where, MMGs use HL7 and come from where and go to what, etc.

-As we crosswalk with Wes’s Data Flow diagram, we will be able to identify and close any existing gaps.
+As we crosswalk with the Data Flow diagram, we will be able to identify and close any existing gaps.

 Collaborators/Stakeholders